 Hanover College will accept dual-credit courses as elective transfer credits upon request by the student entering the College.
-The courses may be used to satisfy LADR requirements when deemed equivalent or suitable.
+The courses may be used to satisfy Core Curriculum Requirements (CCRs) and Areas of Competency and Engagement (ACEs) requirements when deemed equivalent or suitable.
 The courses may also satisfy requirements within a major or minor with departmental approval.